90%

 The importance of achieving high standards of creativity and communication within performance work will be emphasized in group lessons and in formative performance assessment.

-Discussion about performance practice relevant to your individual choice of or combination of discipline development, will help in focusing ideas and planning in relation to career aspirations.
+Discussion about performance practice relevant to your individual choice, or combination of disciplines, will help in focusing ideas and planning in relation to career aspirations.

 Structures and Politics of Rock Music